-Mulligan's Eagle uses the symbol at the left to represent information related to a club.
+Mulligan's Eagle uses the symbol at the left to represent information related to a club or its golf course(s).

 Clubs are not your golf league, organization or playing group.
 Don't create a Club in Eagle called "The Saturday League" or "Ladies Club" - those are organizations of people who play golf.
 In Eagle, a "Club" is a facility at which one or more golf courses are available for play.